Michael Carr

 Police spoke with the priest about the donation, but Grendler would not disclose the donor’s name to them, either.

-One good thing did come from his death, a family member said.
-One of Michael’s kidneys was donated to a man who had been on dialysis for some time.
+One good thing did come from his death, a family member said; a man who’d been on dialysis for some time received one of Michael’s kidneys.

 Sources: